 Once you have the ISO determined from your imaging session, snap 100 bias frames with that same ISO in the manner described above.
 These will be stacked to produce a master bias frame, which is a single frame that is obtained by stacking/combining the individual bias frames of the same ISO value.
 Other ISO values and cameras will have their own 100 images and respective master frame, each.
 For example, you’ll have 100 bias frames (and one resulting master frame) for ISO 200 on one specific Nikon D5300.
 You’ll have another 100 frames and master for ISO 400 (if you need it), etc. You’ll also have separate frames for any other camera, even if it’s another Nikon D5300 (the chips are not going to all have the same bias profile).

 Typically one uses between 25 and 200 bias frames to produce the master.
 Given that you want to reduce noise as much as possible, and they don’t have to be redone for a long time (if ever for that camera), 100 is highly recommended.
-If you only do a few dozen, you’ll be adding noise (well, subtracting it, but same thing!) to every image going forward; you might as well do it thoroughly now.
+If you only do a few dozen, you’ll be adding noise (well, subtracting it, but same thing!) to every image going forward; you might as well do it thoroughly now, because even if the addition of the noise is small (say, 5%) compared to other noise types, why not prevent this one time for months?
+The returns do diminish quickly after this, however.

-Once you have your 100 bias frames, use your program of choice to create the master bias frame, which is essentially a stack (combination) of all of the others.
+Once you have your many bias frames, use your program of choice to create the master bias frame, which is essentially a stack (combination) of all of the others.
 This usually entails averaging all of your individual bias frames with only the most basic pixel rejection active.
 Do not use any weighting algorithms (they should all contribute equally to the final stack) and only use basic high and low pixel rejection.
+No need to use normalization either.

 Keep reading for a more detailed explanation of the process in Pixinsight.